-The MPO Team provides technical assistance to and coordination with the Metropolitan Planning Organizations (MPOs) for developing and maintaining a continuing, cooperative, and comprehensive (3C) transportation planning process in each of the urbanized areas.
+The MPO Team provides technical assistance to and coordination with the Metropolitan Planning Organizations (MPOs) for developing and maintaining a continuing, cooperative, and comprehensive (3C) transportation planning process in each of the metropolitan planning areas serving urban areas with a population over 50,000.
 This process ensures that state and local transportation projects remain eligible to receive federal funding.
-Specific planning activities to be conducted in each MPO area are outlined in the MPOs' Unified Planning Work Programs (UPWPs).
+Specific planning activities to be conducted in each metropolitan planning area are outlined in the MPOs' Unified Planning Work Programs (UPWPs).